 Buying your home is one of the most important financial transactions you will probably ever make in your life.
 We hope that we can help you and ease some of the stress that is often associated with this process.
-We outlined below how we plan to assist you and what you can expect by working with a William Raveis Legends Realty Group agent.
+We outlined below how we plan to assist you and what you can expect by working with a Corcoran Legends Realty agent and our team of support professionals.

 Once you selected an agent to represent you (hopefully me), you will be asked to sign a contract known as the "Exclusive Right to Represent Agreement".
 This contract will lay down the more specific actions that the real estate agent will take to accomplish the task, as well as fundamentals of the partnership.